 I don’t think about activism and art as separate spaces.
 Growing up in Iran until I was twenty-three, politics is so embedded in your everyday life, from the choice of the clothes you wear, to the food you eat, how you should be and behave.
 Growing up in a place like Iran, or now being an immigrant, we perhaps never had the privilege of not making work that’s not political.
 This is why I am an artist and why I am making art, because I want my work to challenge things, to go beyond the problems of the art world, to push things into real problems that we’re dealing with, not just what is aesthetically pleasing or poetic, but works that can have practical components to them.

 There needs to be multiple futures, or plural futures, at least more than one.
 I think it’s really problematic when we talk about the future and the future is always this image that we have that is defined for us, described by and anticipated by Silicon Valley.
 This whole idea of singularity and where things go in the years to come . . . that space is imagined by a very specific demographic, a specific group of people, and that means that a huge number of people, including people of color and the LGBTQ community, are always going to be excluded from that space.
 I believe that when there is a very small demographic of people imagining a future it is always going to be limited to what they know and what they think are the problems of the world.
 This is why I think it is really important to talk about reimaging that space and rethinking that future, but also encouraging this idea of plural singularity, plural futures.
-I think that is the way to invade that very image of the future””to suggest other ways and alternative futures.
+I think that is the way to invade that very image of the future—to suggest other ways and alternative futures.

 The phrase “feminine future” heralds a shift from the historically dominant patriarchal worldview.
 It has gained speed as feminism moves toward intersectionality: the idea that the fight for women’s equality depends on fighting similar injustices tied to race, religion, or gender.
-In 2018, the Rubin will host a performance art series featuring three artists presenting in-progress works centered on the theme of alternative futures.
-These artists draw attention to traditionally marginalized stories, generating new pathways toward freedom and inclusivity, and they include elements of activism and pragmatism in their practices, invoking a sense of immediacy while anticipating the possibility of a different future.
+In 2018, the Rubin hosted a performance art series featuring three artists presenting in-progress works centered on the theme of alternative futures.
+The artists draw attention to traditionally marginalized stories, generating new pathways toward freedom and inclusivity, and they include elements of activism and pragmatism in their practices, invoking a sense of immediacy while anticipating the possibility of a different future.

 Morehshin Allahyari is an Iranian artist, activist, and educator.
 Her modeled, 3D-printed sculptural reconstructions of ancient artifacts destroyed by ISIS, titled Material Speculation: ISIS, have been exhibited worldwide and received widespread curatorial and press attention.
 She is the recipient of the Leading Global Thinkers of 2016 Award from Foreign Policy magazine, and has shown her work at the Queens Museum, Tate Modern, Venice Biennale di Architettura, and Centre Pompidou, among others.